Indigenous Blak Hack Program

 Apply for Blak Hack

-When applications open for the next intake, you will be required to follow all these instructions to ensure your application is valid.
+Please read the following information carefully, and follow all the instructions to ensure your application is valid.

-• Complete a Blak Hack application with the student, and attach all supporting documentation.
+Complete a Blak Hack application with the student and attach all supporting documentation before applications close on Monday 19 May 2025.

-Accept the offer, and we'll yarn about getting the details sorted (e.g. travel arrangements, dietary requirements, etc.)
+Accept the offer, and complete the acceptance form to provide us with further details (e.g. travel arrangements, dietary requirements, etc.)

 Got a question?